 Our cattle herd is the driving force behind our regenerative approach to farming.
 We treat them as a single 'mowing–munching–scuffling–trampling–dunging' tool to recycle carbon and invigorate the biology of the soil.
 They graze an area at high density for a single day before moving on, giving the pasture time to recover and then boom.
 Much as vast herds in the presence of predators have since grass first began to grow.

 This pulsing strategy is tremendously powerful in stimulating biological activity in the soil and all life which depends upon it.
 Regenerated soil leads to healthy grasslands, which supports microbes, insects, birds and mammals.

 Grasslands and grazing animals evolved together, and when this is understood and respected the benefits to both are immeasurable.

 Our sheep run together with our cattle creating the type of multi-species herd that thrives throughout the grasslands of the natural world.
 Paraphrasing the inspirational Will Harris of White Oak Pastures, nature abhors a monoculture.
 This concept is often employed as a critique of modern cropping techniques but it is just as applicable to the relationships between different grazing animals and the countless birds, plants, insects and microorganisms that all live together on the grasslands.

 If regeneratively-managed cattle are good, adding sheep is great.

 Our pigs live their lives on pasture, never confined, free to forage and root amongst the eucalypt trees as instinct dictates.
-Every week they are moved to a new area giving them constant access to fresh grass and undisturbed soil.
+Every single week they are moved to fresh pasture giving them constant access to fresh grass and undisturbed soil.
 This not only means healthier and happier pigs, it embraces our commitment to regenerating the landscape.